pavelmc/sof1u/README.md

 * Please check your repository configurations and fully update your system before continuing.
 * Download the software:

-Here you has two options: if the PC has internet connection just do this in console:
+Here you have two options: if the PC has internet connection just do this in console:

 ```
 cd /tmp